AndrewPMurray/AndrewPMurray/README.md

 ### Hello World!
 My name is Andrew Murray

 - 🔭 I’m currently working on a website that utilizes the Steam API to display games and stats.
-- 🌱 I’m currently learning Jotai, Next.js13 (app directory structure), and nx
+- 🌱 I’m currently learning C#!
 - 💬 Ask me about my time at AppAcademy!
 - 📫 How to reach me: [andrewpmurray1987@gmail.com](mailto:andrewpmurray1987@gmail.com)
 - 😄 Pronouns: he/him